lisp-maintainers/clerk/README.md

      every 1.month (send-report (compose-monthly-report)))
 ```

-If you want to see it with your eyes, make sure to load the following code:
+If you want to see it with your own eyes, make sure to load the following code:

 ```
 (defun write-to-file (msg file)